aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

 }
 ```

-## Independent Practice: Write a Few Functions (15 mins)
+## Independent Practice: Write a Few Functions (15 min)

 Create a new Java project in Eclipse and work through as many of these exercises as you can within the next 15 minutes.
-Use the official [Oracle Java Docs](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) to help you through these exercises and look up the different class methods you can use.
+Use the official [Oracle Java Docs](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) to help you through these exercises and look up the different class methods available.

-1. Write a method called `divide152By`.
-This method should accept a number as an argument and divide 152 by the given number.
-For example, the `divide152By` result of 2 — `152/2` — is 76.
+1. Write a method called `divide152By()`.
+It should accept a number as an argument and divide `152` by the given number.
+For example, the `divide152By` result of `2` — `152/2` — is `76`.
 Your function should return the result.

     Use your function to find the following: